matchcake.devices package¶

 - property is_state_initialized: bool¶

-- property lookup_table¶
+- property lookup_table: NonInteractingFermionicLookupTable¶

 - name = 'Non-Interacting Fermionic Simulator'¶

-- observables = {'BatchHamiltonian', 'Hadamard', 'Hermitian', 'Identity', 'PauliX', 'PauliY', 'PauliZ', 'Prod', 'Projector', 'Sprod', 'Sum'}¶
+- observables = {'BatchHamiltonian', 'Hermitian', 'Identity', 'PauliX', 'PauliY', 'PauliZ', 'Prod', 'Projector', 'Sprod', 'Sum'}¶

 - operations = {'BasisEmbedding', 'BasisState', 'CompHH', 'CompPauli', 'CompRotation', 'CompRxRx', 'CompRyRy', 'CompRzRz', 'CompXX', 'CompYY', 'CompZZ', 'MatchgateIdentity', 'MatchgateOperation', 'Rxx', 'Rzz', 'SingleParticleTransitionMatrixOperation', 'Snapshot', 'SptmCompHH', 'SptmCompRxRx', 'SptmCompRyRy', 'SptmCompRzRz', 'SptmFSwap', 'SptmFSwapHH', 'SptmFermionicSuperposition', 'SptmIdentity', 'StatePrep', 'fSWAP'}¶